Ja'far ibn Yahya

-Jafar ibn Yahya Barmaki or Jafar al-Barmaki (جعفر بن یحیی برمکی, جعفر بن يحيى, Jafar bin yaḥyā) (767–803), also called Aba-Fadl, was a Persian vizier of the Abbasid caliph Harun al-Rashid, succeeding his father (Yahya ibn Khalid) in that position.
+Jafar ibn Yahya Barmaki or Jafar al-Barmaki (جعفر بن یحیی برمکی, جعفر بن يحيى, Jafar bin yaḥyā) (767–803), also called Aba-Fadl, was a Bactrian vizier of the Abbasid caliph Harun al-Rashid, succeeding his father (Yahya ibn Khalid) in that position.
 He was a member of the influential Barmakid family, formerly Buddhist leaders of the Nava Vihara monastery.
-He was executed in 803 at the orders of Harun al-Rashid.
+He was born in Medina in 767 and, executed in 803 at the orders of Harun al-Rashid.

 He had a reputation as a patron of the sciences, and did much to introduce Indian science into Baghdad.
 He was credited with convincing the caliph to open a paper mill in Baghdad, the secret of papermaking having been obtained from Tang Chinese prisoners at the Battle of Talas (in present-day Kyrgyzstan) in 751.

 In fiction

 Jafar also appears (under the name of Giafar in most translations) along with Harun al-Rashid in several Arabian Nights tales, often acting as a protagonist.
 In "The Three Apples" for example, Jafar is tasked with solving a murder, whereas in "The Tale of Attaf", Jafar is more of an adventurer.

 More recent media inspired by the Arabian Nights have portrayed Jafar as both a villain and a sorcerer: